all bets off

 Why now?

-One of the most immediate impacts will likely be on professional services — the very jobs that have long offered a stable path to prosperity.
+One of the most immediate impacts will likely be on professional services jobs that long offered a stable path to prosperity.
 India's rise, for example, was fueled by its dominance in IT services and outsourced knowledge work.
 But these are exactly the kinds of tasks AI is poised to automate: coding, customer support, back-office operations, data processing.
 As AI systems take on more of this work — faster and at lower cost — the foundation of India's service-driven growth could erode.

 Why me?

 Over the past three years, I've lived and worked across three continents advising governments, start-ups, and institutions trying to navigate a rapidly shifting global economy.
 I've spent time in New York skyscrapers, Mexican cafés buzzing with tech entrepreneurs, and Saudi ministries dreaming up national transformation plans.
-And while my day jobs have focused on economic development—particularly labor markets—AI has increasingly found its way into every room I've been in.
+And while my day jobs have focused on economic development, particularly labor markets, AI has increasingly found its way into every room I've been in.

 My perspective has been shaped not just by policy and consulting work, but by proximity to those at the frontier.
 My partner leads product at a company focused on aligning large language models with human intent, and I've spent the past few years watching the field evolve from the sidelines (with growing concern).